BV quantization of the Rozansky-Witten model

 \begin{defn} Let $U_1, \cdots, U_n$ be disjoint open subsets of $M$, and let $O_{i} \in \text{Obs}^q(U_i)$ be closed local quantum observables supported on $U_i$.
 We define their {\em correlation function} by

 \end{defn}

-We can in particular compute the correlation function of the constant functional $1$, which is usually called the partition function.
-We will show that the Rozansky-Witten invariants are encoded in the partition function $\abracket{1}_M$.
-By the previous discussions, we only need to find the ``top fermions'' in $e^{I[\infty]/\hbar}$ which give rise to a top degree differential form on $X$, and integrate it on $X$.
+By the previous discussions, in order to compute the partition function, we only need to find the ``top fermions'' in $e^{I[\infty]/\hbar}$ which give rise to a top degree differential form on $X$, and integrate it on $X$.
 First we have the following lemma: \begin{lem} Let $\gamma$ be a connected graph with $|V(\gamma)|\geq 2$.
-If there exists one input a $3$-form on $M$, then the corresponding Feynman weight vanishes when restricted to the harmonic fields $\H$. \end{lem} \begin{proof} We can assume that the vertex allowing a harmonic $3$-form on $M$ is at least bivalent to internal edges, since otherwise $d^*$ in the propagator annihilates the harmonic $3$-form.
-A simple counting shows that at lease one of the following two situations must happen: \begin{enumerate} \item There exists a vertex which is bivalent to internal edges whose inputs are all $0$-forms on $M$. \item There exists a vertex which is univalent to an internal edge whose input is a harmonic form. \end{enumerate} In both situations, the Feynman weights must vanish. \end{proof}
+If one of the input is a $3$-form on $M$, then the corresponding Feynman weight vanishes when restricted to the harmonic fields $\H$. \end{lem} \begin{proof} We can assume that the vertex allowing a harmonic $3$-form on $M$ is at least bivalent to internal edges, since otherwise $d^*$ in the propagator annihilates the harmonic $3$-form.
+A simple counting shows that at least one of the following two situations must happen: \begin{enumerate} \item There exists a vertex which is bivalent to internal edges whose inputs are all $0$-forms on $M$. \item There exists a vertex which is univalent to an internal edge whose input is a harmonic form. \end{enumerate} In both situations, the Feynman weights must vanish. \end{proof}